Lentil and Rice Loaf

 By Cathy Fisher

 This flavorful loaf is perfect for anytime you want a hearty main dish.
 It can be made with fresh or dried herbs.
 Make two loaves while you're at it and freeze one for leftovers.
-This is delicious topped with Creamy Mushroom Gravy!
+This is delicious topped with Creamy Mushroom Gravy (recipe in Sauces)!
 (Prepare your ingredients while the rice and lentils are cooking.)

 - 1 3/4 cups water